404answernotfound/flig/README.md

 flig forward [number] # goes to next commit in the tree/branch, if exists.
 By default number is 1 unless specified flig backward [number] # goes to previous commit in the tree/branch, if exists.
-By default number is 1 unless specified flig revert [--n number [--commit commit hash]] # git reset to HEAD^number or specific commit flig show config # full local config flig show pinpoints # full logs --oneline (should also show which branches are @ pinpoint) flig show branches # git branch -a
+By default number is 1 unless specified flig revert [--n number [--commit commit hash]] # git reset to HEAD^number or specific commit flig show # asks user which branch they are looking for (grep branch name) flig show config # full local config flig show pinpoints # full logs --oneline (should also show which branches are @ pinpoint) flig show branches # git branch -a